 You will be able to visit famous churches like Munich Frauenkirche, “Dom zu Unserer Lieben Frau (Cathedral of Our Dear Lady), with a height of 325 ft. a Munich landmark, St. Peters Church, built in the 14th century and the Asam Church, which was built as a private chapel and integrated into an apartment building.
 The tour will pass by the most famous Munich shopping streets (Kaufinger street and Neuhauser street) as well as by the “Viktualienmarkt”, a traditional farmers market (open every day except on Sundays).
 The tour will take you by the famous “Alois Dallmayr” luxury delicatessen and coffee store as well as to the Hofbrauhaus of course, probably the world’s most popular beer hall.
 This may be a great place to enjoy a hearty dinner and a fresh Mass of beer (one mug holds 33.8 US fl oz)!

 Day 8 Day trip to Garmisch-Partenkirchen

-Garmisch-Partenkirchen – the mountain resort town is located close to the border to Austria and in midst a beautiful mountain scenery on the foot of Germany´s highest mountain – the “Zugspitze” (2971m, 9714ft.).
+Garmisch-Partenkirchen – the mountain resort town is located close to the border of Austria and in the midst of beautiful mountain scenery at the foot of Germany´s highest mountain – the “Zugspitze” (2971m, 9714ft.).

 In 1936 the Winter Olympic Games took place in Garmisch-Partenkirchen and each year a variety of Nordic and alpine World Ski races are held here.
 The Olympic Ski Stadium was built by the Nazi Regime.
 Just a couple of walking minutes from the Stadium you will find the Partnach Gorge, definitely worth a visit.
 The gorgeous gorge has been formed by the Partnach, a mountain stream – you may want to take a light rain jacket when going in there!